Sukhpreet369/My5GBasebandSimulator/CONTRIBUTING.md

 ## 1. Agreement

-Under this Contributor Agreement (“Agreement”), the party contributing to UERANSIM (“the Contributor”), hereby grants Ali GÜNGÖR (“the Project Owner”) the contributions made to the project.
+Under this Contributor Agreement (“Agreement”), the party contributing to My5GBasebandSimulator (“the Contributor”), hereby grants Algonquin Team (“the Project Owner”) the contributions made to the project.

 ## 2. License to Contributions